How to Write a Marketing Plan + Templates & Examples

 Marketing Plan Executive Summary Example

 TechSmart is an electronics company that specializes in the production of quality products at reasonable prices.
 A unique selling point (USP) is that our quality products are competitively priced to allow our target market to be able to purchase the items they need without breaking their budget.
-After assessing my current distribution strategy, we will continue the development of more localized stores in order to cater to the high-earner segment of our market.
+After assessing my current distribution strategy, we will continue the development of more localized stores to cater to the high-earner segment of our market.

 A more localized approach will also help support our business-to-business (B2B) marketing strategy.
 We can work with various schools and universities to implement training measures that teach technicians the proper ways to use our products for a variety of applications.
 This is important because it will give us a larger market share by cementing ourselves as a go-to company for this segment, which in turn boosts sales overall.

 After reviewing the insights from our research, we decided on some broad target markets based on income levels, age brackets, and other variables that might affect their spending power.
 To start, we want to focus primarily on B2C marketing strategies with these segments while sending out newsletters promoting upcoming products and discounts.
-In order to reach out to these new segments, we will need to promote our products and services based on the differentiation of their quality and affordability.
+To reach out to these new segments, we will need to promote our products and services based on the differentiation of their quality and affordability.

 TechSmart plans to spend $10,000 a month on marketing activities in order to develop its business within the next six months.
 Currently, TechSmart has been operating on a small marketing budget while focusing more on its B2B marketing strategy, but it has achieved limited success with this approach.
-After assessing its current situation, TechSmart’s market research suggests the company needs to shift towards a more consumer-focused B2C marketing strategy in order to achieve growth and reach out to more potential clients that might be interested in purchasing its products or hiring its services.
+After assessing its current situation, TechSmart’s market research suggests the company needs to shift towards a more consumer-focused B2C marketing strategy to achieve growth and reach out to more potential clients who might be interested in purchasing its products or hiring its services.

-In order to build awareness for our product line, we plan to launch large-scale online marketing campaigns as part of an integrated multimedia strategy as outlined in the Digital Marketing Plan section.
+To build awareness for our product line, we plan to launch large-scale online marketing campaigns as part of an integrated multimedia strategy as outlined in the Digital Marketing Plan section.
 This will allow us to target potential customers who might be interested in our products while promoting awareness of our brand through engaging social media outlets.

 To determine success, the Marketing Team will measure whether or not our marketing plan is effective by tracking consumers who buy our products online through the company website; how much revenue was generated from each promotion; what percentage of users signed up for the mobile app, and any other relevant data that helps us track progress towards reaching our marketing goals.
 We will communicate our success to the C-suite at quarterly reports and work with them to track any changes in revenue from year to year.

-If you’d like to quickly and easily complete a solid marketing plan, download our proven digital marketing plan template here.
+If you’d like to quickly and easily complete a solid marketing plan, download our proven marketing plan template here.

-4. To successfully market something you first need to analyze the market’s needs to figure out where the right opportunity exists.
+To successfully market something you first need to analyze the market’s needs to figure out where the right opportunity exists.
 Unless you have this information, you will be shooting in the dark and your marketing ROI (return on investment) will suffer.
 So, start with a detailed analysis of your target customers and their wants and needs.

 For example, if you are selling a teeth whitening product, you may identify your customers as single men aged 30 to 40, making between $50,000 and $60,000 per year, living in Manhattan, and own dogs.